JoshW-dev/line-study-app/README.md

 		- if database is needed, use mongo db
 		- mongoose for comms between components
 - Deploy webapp
-	- Host on AWS - reac documentation for guide
+	- Host on AWS - read documentation for guide
 	- deploy using netlify

 ### MVP Requirements